 - > Distance dolphins would travel in a day.

-- How deep they can dive and the speed they can travel at. \geq
+- How deep they can dive and the speed they can travel at.

-- \triangleright Seafloor features.
+- Seafloor features.

-- > Other marine wildlife.
+- Other marine wildlife.

-- Riding ocean waves.
+- > Riding ocean waves.

-- > Walls of a captivity pool / tank.
+- Walls of a captivity pool / tank.

-- > Sounds
+- Sounds

-Slide 19 Sounds / Echolocation
+Slide 21 Sounds / Echolocation

-Echolocation is where animals emit a noise and they listen to the echoes that return.
+Echolocation means where animals emit a noise and then listen to the echoes that return.
 These echoes help them determine what objects are around them.